avivasolutionsnl/sitecore-docker/README.md

 | IMAGE_PREFIX              | The Docker image prefix to use                   |
 | TAG                       | The version to tag the Docker images with        |

+NB. these run-time parameters should match the used build parameters.

 ## DNS
 To set the Docker container service names as DNS names on your host edit your `hosts` file.